 The Pacific Northwest’s once-prevalent tidal forests are mostly gone.
 But what remains stores an important secret

 PUBLISHER’S NOTE: Columbia Insight relies on reader donations to exist.
 From now until December 31, NewsMatch and a local supporter will match your new monthly donation 12 times, or double your one-time gift, up to $1,000.
-Through these matches, you can help us can earn up to $22,000.
+Through these matches, you can help us earn up to $22,000.
 We hope you can help us take advantage of this great opportunity to strengthen our nonprofit newsroom by supporting our work.

 By Nathan Gilles.
 November 7, 2024.
 On a foggy October morning, Columbia Land Trust Stewardship Director Ian Sinks steers the old, donated aluminum workboat to a stop along the banks of the Grays River in southwest Washington.
 His coworker, wetlands ecologist Amy Borde, sits near the bow of the boat.